 Explore image similarity

-Frequently, when distinctive characteristics arise within a dataset, identifying similar images becomes crucial (for example, for relabeling or removal).
+Frequently, when distinctive characteristics arise within a dataset, identifying similar images becomes crucial (e.g., for relabeling or removal).
 Detecting these instances assists in assessing the thoroughness of data representation and the accuracy of labels, particularly in situations where certain classes may be underrepresented or labels could be inaccurately assigned.
 As datasets expand, manual identification of such cases becomes progressively challenging.

 Leverage Encord Active's similarity search feature to effortlessly locate semantically akin images in your dataset.
 Upon identifying an edge case or duplicate, applying tags and executing actions such as relabeling or deletion can be performed.